franzpoeschel/picongpu/docs/source/usage/plugins/binningPlugin.rst

 Dump Period
 -----------
-Defines the number of notify steps to accumulate over.
-Note that this is not accumulating over actual PIC iterations, but over the notify periods.
+Defines the number of notify steps to reduce over.
+Note that this is not a reduction over actual PIC iterations, but over the notify periods.
 If time averaging is enabled, this is also the period to do time averaging over.
-For example a value of 10 means that after every 10 notifies, an accumulated file will be written out.
+For example a value of 10 means that after every 10 notifies, an reduced file will be written out.
 If PIConGPU exits before executing 10 notifies, then there will be no output.
 The plugin dumps on every notify if this is set to either 0 or 1.
 This is the default behaviour.